 Interacting with farm animals is an important experience for children and adults.
 Being able to touch and watch the animals helps people to learn about agriculture and encourages the human-animal bond.
 Despite the many benefits of interacting with farm animals, people should be aware that farm animals can sometimes carry germs that make people sick.
 I will protect myself, my family, and the animals on the farm by remembering to wash my hands with soap and warm running water for at least 20 seconds after contact with farm animals.
 I will use hand sanitizer if soap and water are not readily available.

 I will protect myself, my guests, the animals, and the employees of the farm by supporting health department requirements.
-In order to provide the safest possible environment, Bradley Mountain Farm will be adhering to the rules and regulations put forth by the Health Department by requiring face covering for all employees, vendors and guests.
-We have designed careful direction of foot traffic through well-spaced entrances, aisles and exits.
-I will maintain good hygiene at all times – hand washing, sanitizing and adhering to social distance guidelines.
+In order to provide the safest possible environment, Bradley Mountain Farm will be adhering to the rules and regulations put forth by the Health Department.
+I will maintain good hygiene at all times – hand washing, sanitizing and adhering to social distance guidelines where required.